Arndtman/BoyoRPG/README.md

 # BoyoRPG: Hawk-Eye RPG Written in Python
 # Grade Recieved: A+ from UCSC CS115: Software Engineering with Prof. Richard Jullig

-Open-World, Live-Action Combat, Multi-Phase Bosses, Questing, Friendly/Enemy NPCs, Modifiable Inventory, Modifiable Player Stats and more!
+BoyoRPG is an Open-World, Live-Action Combat game with Multi-Phase Bosses, Questing, Friendly/Enemy NPCs, Modifiable Inventory, Modifiable Player Stats and more!

 Unit Test Script Also Included!